akka/akka-management/docs/src/main/paradox/discovery.md

 are happily accepted.
 Please open an issue on the github issue tracker to discuss the integration you'd like to contribute first.

-An implementation should keep its configuration in the `akka.discovery`
+An implementation should keep its configuration under `akka.discovery`.